Birmingham honors lives lost in 16th Street Baptist Church bombing, reopens parsonage museum - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) – Hundreds gathered on Thursday at the 16th Street Baptist Church to remember the lives of four girls who were killed there 59 years ago.

-“Addie Mae, Denise, Carole and Cynthia, we honor your names,” Gaile Pugh Greene said as she delivered the service’s litany.8 Sheffield inmates baptized in the Tennessee River
+“Addie Mae, Denise, Carole and Cynthia, we honor your names,” Gaile Pugh Greene said as she delivered the service’s litany.

 “We are remembering today a dark chapter in the history of Birmingham and the history of America,” Pastor Tony Evans said.

-Evans shared a message of hope that Birmingham and the country never return to their racist past.
+Evans shared a message of hope that Birmingham and the country never return to its racist past.

 “My tomorrow is going to be better than my yesterday.
-My future is going to be greater than my past, and where I’m going is going to be greater than where I came from,” Evans said.‘Disruptive’ student detained at Brindlee Mountain School
+My future is going to be greater than my past, and where I’m going is going to be greater than where I came from,” Evans said.

 It’s a meaningful message for Lisa McNair, whose older sister Denise died that day.